-Decemb December 31
+December 31

-2013 2014
+2014 2015

 NT\$ NT\$

-(In Mil (In Millions)
+(In Mi llions)

 Financial assets

 Measured at FVTPL

-Held for trading \$ - \$ 1
+Held for trading \$ 1 \$ -

+Hedging derivatives financial assets - 1

-Held-to-maturity financial assets 11,766 7,485
+Held-to-maturity financial assets 7,485 4,021

-Loans and receivables (Note a) 45,401 56,933
+Loans and receivables (Note a) 56,933 63,738

-Available-for-sale financial assets 5,494 6,281
+Available-for-sale financial assets 6,281 5,511

-Financial Liabilities
+Financial liabilities

 Measured at FVTPL

-Held for trading
+Held for trading \$ - \$ -

-Hedging derivative financial liabilities
+Hedging derivative financial liabilities -

-Measured at amortized cost (Note b) 38,411 39,683
+Measured at amortized cost (Note b) 39,683 36,365

-Note a: The balances included cash and cash equivalents, trade notes and accounts receivable, accounts receivable from related parties, other current monetary assets, other financial assets and refundable deposits (classified as other assets) which were loans and receivables.
+Note a: The balances included cash and cash equivalents, trade notes and accounts receivable, accounts receivable from related parties, other current monetary assets, other financial assets and refundable deposits (classified as other noncurrent assets) which were loans and receivables.
 Please refer to Notes 7, 11, 14, 20 and 40.

-Note b: The balances included short-term loans, trade notes and accounts payable, payables to related parties, certain other payables, customer's deposits and long-term loans which were financial liabilities carried at amortized cost.
+Note b: The balances included short-term loans, trade notes and accounts payable, payables to related parties, partial other payables, customers' deposits and long-term loans which were financial liabilities carried at amortized cost.
 Please refer to Notes 22, 23, 24, 25 and 40.